-So, if you have a brick-and-mortar business, you can’t neglect local SEO and listings if you want to stay profitable.
+So, if you have a brick-and-mortar business, you can’t neglect local SEO and listings.

-Here are three huge SEO techniques to capture local people who could become your customers.
-After all, 72% of people who search for local businesses online end up visiting stores within a five mile radius!
+Here are three huge SEO techniques to capture potential customers who live locally.
+After all, 72% of people who perform a Google search for local businesses online end up visiting stores within a five mile radius!

 A) Double-Check Your Directory Listings

-As powerful as search engines like Google or Bing are, they still can’t be everywhere at once, and have to rely on additional information from local, on-the-ground sources.
+As powerful as search engines like Google or Bing may be, they still can’t be everywhere at once and sometimes have to rely on additional information from local data sources.

-In a nutshell: Bigger search engines (like Google) will rely on these data aggregators to fill in the gaps of the existing information that's already in their databases, and will also cross-check to make sure that the facts are up-to-date.
+In a nutshell: Bigger search engines (like Google) will rely on these data aggregators to fill in information gaps in their own databases, and will also cross-check information to make sure facts are up-to-date.

-That’s why it’s critical to ensure that your physical contact information is as current as possible on every online listing you’ve created, including:
+That’s why it’s critical to ensure that your physical contact information is up-to-date on every online listing you’ve created, including:

-- Google My Business: Because Google is the largest search engine, start with Google My Business — a free-to-use listing service, and update your data accordingly.
-Be sure to list important details like extra locations, the latest opening hours, and what forms of payment are acceptable.
+- Google My Business: Because Google is the largest search engine, always start with Google My Business — a free-to-use listing service — and update your data accordingly.
+Be sure to include important details like extra locations, your latest opening hours, and what forms of payment are acceptable.

-- Local Directory Management Service: This service carries out the painstaking, tedious work of scanning countless local directories, interacting with data aggregators, and correcting any old information.
-Moz Local and Yext both offer this service, which can help you avoid any glaring inconsistencies that can hurt your revenue strea – or even worse, trick Google’s algorithms into thinking that you’re a different business entirely.
-That’s not going to land any visitors to your store.
+- Local Directory Management Service: This service carries out the painstaking work of scanning countless local directories, interacting with data aggregators, and correcting outdated information.
+Moz Local and Yext both offer this service, which can help you avoid inconsistencies that can hurt your revenue stream — or even worse, trick Google’s algorithms into thinking you’re a different business entirely.

 From that point on, local search listings should be accurately and automatically updated by your management service.
 Oh, and remember to change all local listings if something changes — particularly when you move office or switch telephone numbers!